Reviews should be considered a gift, not an expectation.

 Mention what you liked, what didn’t work for you, and who the book is (or isn’t) for.
 Critique the book, not the author.

 If something seems terribly wrong, a note to the author is appreciated, but not required.
-(It has happened that the author uploaded the wrong version, a reviewer questioned it with them, and then went on to give 5 stars to the correct version.)
+(It has happened that an author uploaded the wrong version , a reader queried it privately, and then went on to give 5 stars to the correct version.)

 For Authors